Purpose of the Program

 - Wrap-around care is provided through Child Care Services (CCS) from 2:30-5:30 p.m.

-- Parents as Teachers (PAT) is a home-based program that provides support services for families.
+- Partners for a Healthy Baby is a home-based program that provides support services for families.
 During weekly home visits, information on child development, parenting skills and individualized activities for parents and children are provided.
 Families in the program are also given monthly opportunities to meet with other Early Head Start families through group meetings.
 The Early Head Start center offers PAT families an area at the center complete with toys and games for use by children and parents.
 Home-based families are provided with the same services as center-based families, such as screenings and assistance with medical and dental care.

 Philosophy & Vision